Kotlin/KEEP/proposals/type-classes.md

 ## Composition and chain of evidences

-Type class instances and declarations can encode further constrains in their generic args so they can be composed nicely:
+Type class instances and declarations can encode further constraints in their generic args so they can be composed nicely:

 ```kotlin
 package optionext